stealthman22/100-days-of-code/r2-log.md

 Went through some more design inspirations and finalized what I would want my portfolio to have, out of all the amazing UI/UX I have seen out there.
 Took down tips and tricks to help.
 Also downloaded tutorials to help me add effects I don't know.
 Finally found out how to read the js being used by a site via chrome dev tools.

+### DAY 68 (3rd December 2019)

+A bit more design inspiration and tricks, and I finally made up my mind on how my portfolio should look (Modern and engaging).
+Made a rough sketch for it, bringing things more into perspective.
+This portfolio inspired me a lot http://qaisar.design.